yaxingwang/SDIT/README.md

 # References
-Our code heavilly heavily rely on the following projects:
+Our code  heavily rely on the following projects:
 - \[1\] 'StarGAN: Unified Generative Adversarial Networks for Multi-Domain Image-to-Image Translation' by Choi et. al, https://arxiv.org/abs/1711.09020, (https://github.com/yunjey/stargan)[code]
 - \[2\] 'MUNIT: Multimodal UNsupervised Image-to-image Translation' by Huang  et. al, https://arxiv.org/abs/1804.04732, (https://github.com/NVlabs/MUNIT)

+It would be helpful to understand this project if you are familiar with the above projects.
 # Contact

 If you run into any problems with this code, please submit a bug report on the Github site of the project.
 For another inquries pleace contact with me: yaxing@cvc.uab.es